kkapelon/kkapelon.github.io/_posts/2017-01-19-docker-for-java-big-picture.md

 when it can help you.
 Here are the key points:

-* People outside the Java developer are dazzled with Docker because it embodies a deployment "spec" for them.
+* People outside the Java ecosystem are dazzled with Docker because it embodies a deployment "spec" for them.
 You should understand now why they are so excited about Docker (because it solves problems the Java world simply does not have).
 * If you are happy with your existing VM operations, then switching to Docker is a decision that needs a lot of consideration, and at least